-In fact, the Church of the Holy Sepulchre in Jerusalem holds the STONE OF ANOINTING (also called the STONE OF UNCTION), the GOLGOTHA HILL (also called the CALVARY, or the PLACE OF THE SKULL) where Jesus was crucified, the AEDICULE CHAPEL (the Mausoleum) with the TOMB OF JESUS and the ANGEL STONE – the stone door which was used to close the tomb of Jesus.
-For that, the Church of the Holy Sepulchre in Jerusalem is the holiest site in Christianity.
+Furthermore, the Church of the Holy Sepulchre in Jerusalem holds the STONE OF ANOINTING (also called the STONE OF UNCTION), the GOLGOTHA HILL (also called the CALVARY, or the PLACE OF THE SKULL) where Jesus was crucified, the AEDICULE CHAPEL (the Mausoleum) with the TOMB OF JESUS and the ANGEL STONE – the stone door which was used to close the tomb of Jesus.
+For that, the Church of the Holy Sepulchre in Jerusalem is the holiest site in Christianity

 For centuries six Christians denominations share the church: the Greek Orthodox, Roman Catholic, Ethiopian, Coptic, and Syriac Orthodox, while a Muslim family keeps the key to the church.

 Opening hours: 5 am – 8 pm (summer), and 4 am-7 pm (winter)

 1.6 VIA DOLOROSA